 7. Let blog readers unlock content by providing their email addresses

 Providing valuable content that’s accessible to everyone is a good thing.
-But you can integrate this into your email list-building efforts so you can hit two birds in one stone.
+But you can integrate this into your email list-building efforts to hit two birds with one stone.
 Let your readers read through your article and entice them.
 The only way to continue reading is by providing their email address.
 This is a win-win situation for both of you.

 How to do this:

 On your Poptin advanced settings, turn on the Content Gate.
 You can then show the content of your page only after the visitor converts.

 8. Encourage visitors to subscribe to your newsletter with an exclusive offer

 Plain eCommerce pop ups with nothing but CTAs could be boring.
 Remember, it’s hard to lead visitors to take action if it’s only one-sided.
 Think of the best offer, add it to your eCommerce pop up in exchange for an email address, and you’d be surprised how effective it is.
 The most common requests are discounts, coupon codes, free shipping, e-books, and more.

 9. Drive customers to purchase by providing a coupon code for their current order

 Most online shops often have a promo code field on the checkout page.
 You might be surprised that it’s one of the reasons why online shoppers leave your page.
 They will Google it!
 And they might lead them to other sites looking for it, which makes your sales funnel a little bit off track.